Ashutosh Ashokrao Kale: Early life and family

 Ashutosh Kale was born to ex.
-MLA Ashokrao Kale and Mrs. Pushpatai Kale in Mahegaon Deshmukh, Tal: Kopargaon, Maharashtra on 4 August 1985.
+MLA Mr. Ashokrao Kale and Mrs. Pushpatai Kale in Mahegaon Deshmukh, Tal: Kopargaon, Maharashtra on 4 August 1985.
 Grandson of ex.
 MP Shankarrao Kale.
 He completed his schooling from Gautam Public School Kolpewadi, Tal: Kopargaon & Sanjeevan Vidyalaya Pachagani.
 He graduated in "Bachelor of Engineering" studies from University of Pune and Master of Science from Northeastern University, Boston.
-Ashutosh Kale is married to Mrs. Chaitali Ghule – Kale and has a son Ayansh.
+Ashutosh Kale is married to Mrs. Chaitali Ghule – Kale and has two sons Ayansh and Aarsh.

 Political career

 Ashutosh Kale started his social activity with raising voice for farmers rights in Kopargaon since 2013.
 He is fighting for various issues of farmers and citizens of Kopargaon.

 In October 2019, he contested and won the seat from the Kopargaon (Vidhan Sabha constituency) during the 2019 Maharashtra Legislative Assembly election and also became the third generation member of the Kale family to win the election.
-Due to his dedication to his work he got elected as a Chairman of Shri Saibaba Sansthan Trust, Shirdi and Chairman of North region of Rayat Shikshan Sanstha.
+Due to his dedication to his work he got elected as a chairman of Shri Saibaba Sansthan Trust, Shirdi and Chairman of North region of Rayat Shikshan Sanstha.

 As a chairman of Karmaveer Shankarrao Kale Co-operative sugar factory, Kale claimed credit for making the factory loss-free within 5 years.